xpack/web-llvm/website/docs/api/groups/debuggertuning.md

 <div class="doxyPage">

-# The Predicates to tune DWARF for a given debugger Reference
+# Predicates to tune DWARF for a given debugger

 <p>Returns whether we are "tuning" for a given debugger. <a href="#details">More...</a></p>